-After detecting proteins significantly associated with genetically proxied IL6 signaling, we then explored associations between genetically proxied levels of these proteins and the three primary manifestations of atherosclerosis in order to identify which of these proteins could mediate the effects of IL-6 signaling on clinical endpoints.
-Clinical outcomes included coronary artery disease (CAD), peripheral artery disease (PAD) and large-artery atherosclerotic stroke (LAAS).
-For CAD, we used data from 63,746 CAD cases and 130,681 controls of predominantly European ancestry (about 80%) from the CARDIoGRAMplusC4D Consortium.
-For PAD, we used summary statistics from the Million Veteran Program cohort, a longitudinal cohort study containing electronic health records and genetic data across 50 Veterans facilities in the US.
-This cohort includes 31,307 cases and 211,753 controls of European, African and Hispanic ancestry.
-For LAAS we leveraged data from the MEGASTROKE consortium of primarily individuals of European ancestry, consisting of 6,688 stroke cases and 245,201 controls from 29 studies.
+After detecting proteins significantly associated with genetically proxied IL-6 signaling, we then explored associations between genetically proxied levels of these proteins and the 3 primary manifestations of atherosclerosis to identify which of these proteins could mediate the effects of IL-6 signaling on clinical end points.
+Clinical outcomes included coronary artery disease (CAD), peripheral artery disease (PAD), and large artery atherosclerotic stroke (LAAS).
+For CAD, we used data from 63746 CAD cases and 130681 controls of predominantly European ancestry (≈80%) from the CARDIoGRAMplusC4D Consortium (Coronary Artery Disease Genome wide Replication and Meta-analysis plus the Coronary Artery Disease [C4D] Genetics).32 For PAD, we used summary statistics from the Million Veteran Program cohort, a longitudinal cohort study containing electronic health records and genetic data across 50 veterans facilities in the United States.
+This cohort includes 31 307 cases and 211 753 controls of European, African, and Hispanic ancestry.33 For LAAS, we leveraged data from the MEGASTROKE consortium of primarily individuals of European ancestry, consisting of 6688 patients with stroke and 245201 controls from 29 studies.34

-Again, we applied two-sample IVW MR analyses using as instruments genetic variants associated with the proteins that were significantly associated with genetically proxied IL-6 signaling in the previous step.
-To avoid overlap in the used datasets, for this step, we used data from the deCODE study in the Icelandic population.
-This study explored the genetic architecture of 4,907 circulating proteins quantified with the aptamer-based SOMAScan® approach among 35,559 Icelanders.
-For the proteins significantly associated with genetically proxied IL-6 signaling, we selected genetic variants throughout the genome associated with the levels of these proteins at a p<5x10-8 and clumped at an r<0.01.
+Again, we applied 2-sample IVW MR analyses using genetic variants associated with the proteins that were significantly associated with genetically proxied IL-6 signaling in the previous step as instruments.
+To avoid overlap in the used data sets, for this step, we used data from the deCODE study (Diabetes Epidemiology: Collaborative analysis of Diagnostic criteria in Europe) in the Icelandic population.35 This study explored the genetic architecture of 4907 circulating proteins quantified with the aptamer-based SOMAScan approach among 35559 Icelanders.35 For the proteins significantly associated with genetically proxied IL-6 signaling, we selected genetic variants throughout the genome associated with the levels of these proteins at a $P < 5 \times 10^{-8}$ and clumped at an $r^2 < 0.01$.
 For all proteins, beyond the IVW approach, we applied the MR-Egger and the weighted median methods.
-Furthermore, for significant proteins, we applied cis-MR analyses, selecting genetic variants associated with the proteins at $p<10^{-5}$ after clumping at $r^2<0.1$ .
-Significant results were screened based on an FDR-corrected p <0.05.
+Furthermore, for significant proteins, we applied cis-MR analyses, selecting genetic variants associated with the proteins within or 300 kB upstream and downstream of the genes encoding these proteins at $P < 10^{-5}$ after clumping at $r^2 < 0.1$.
+Significant results were screened on the basis of a false discovery rate-corrected P<0.05.

-For proteins showing significant associations with both genetically proxied IL-6 signaling and risk of cardiovascular endpoints, we then applied two-step mediation MR analyses to explore whether any of the effects of IL-6 signaling on the outcomes could be explained by changes in circulating protein levels.
-We first performed multivariable MR exploring associations of genetic proxies for significant proteins on the risk of the cardiovascular endpoints adjusting for the effects of the respective genetic instruments on sIL6R concentration.
-Then, by multiplying the effects of the genetic proxies for IL-6 signaling on the protein levels with the multivariable MR association estimates between genetically proxied protein levels and the cardiovascular outcomes, we obtained the indirect effects of the genetic proxies for IL-6 signaling on the outcomes mediated through the tested protein.
-We divided these estimates by the total effects of the genetic proxies of IL-6 signaling on risk of CAD, PAD, and LAAS and obtained the proportions of the effects mediated through the tested proteins.
+For proteins showing significant associations with both genetically proxied IL-6 signaling and risk of cardiovascular end points, we then applied 2-step mediation MR analyses36 to explore whether any of the effects of IL-6 signaling on the outcomes could be explained by changes in circulating protein levels.
+We first performed multivariable MR exploring associations of genetic proxies for significant proteins on the risk of the cardiovascular end points adjusting for the effects of the respective genetic instruments on sIL-6R (soluble IL-6R)

+concentration.
+Then, by multiplying effects of the genetic proxies for IL-6 signaling on protein levels with the multivariable MR association estimates between genetically proxied protein levels and cardiovascular outcomes, we obtained indirect effects of the genetic proxies for IL-6 signaling on the outcomes mediated through the tested protein.36 We divided these estimates by the total effects of the genetic proxies of IL-6 signaling on risk of CAD, PAD, and LAAS and obtained proportions of the effects mediated through the tested proteins.